wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

 4. Finally, we'll add the function that sends the tokens across chains:

     ```solidity
-    --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-1.sol:31:57"
+    --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-1.sol:31:58"
     ```

     This `sendCrossChainDeposit` function is where the actual token transfer happens.
 It sends the tokens to the recipient on the target chain using the Wormhole protocol.

 Here’s a breakdown of what happens in each step:

-1. **Cost calculation** - the function starts by calculating the cost of the cross-chain transfer using `quoteCrossChainDeposit`(targetChain).
+1. **Cost calculation** - the function starts by calculating the cost of the cross-chain transfer using `quoteCrossChainDeposit`(`targetChain`).
 This cost includes both the delivery fee and the Wormhole message fee.
 The `sendCrossChainDeposit` function then checks that the user has sent the correct amount of Ether to cover this cost (`msg.value`)

 2. **Token transfer to contract** - the next step is to transfer the specified amount of tokens from the user to the contract itself using `IERC-20(token).transferFrom(msg.sender, address(this), amount)`.
 This ensures that the contract has custody of the tokens before initiating the cross-chain transfer